 The females become receptive to mating after they provision their burrows with wads of pollen mixed with nectar to nourish their larvae.
 You can observe receptive females peering from their burrows.
-If you keep watching, you will observe one or more males clamoring around burrow entrances intent on getting acquainted with a female … at which point you should look away.
+If you keep watching, you will observe one or more males clamoring around burrow entrances intent on getting acquainted with a female which commonly leads to a mating scrum … at which point you should look away.

 Mining bees are important polylectic plant pollinators meaning they gather pollen from many different plants.
 They are particularly important for pollinating spring-blooming food crops including apples, cherries, and blueberries.

 Unfortunately, the low-level flight plans by the males may be frightening to the unenlightened.
-While the females are busily digging and provisioning their burrows, the pugnacious males cruise menacingly back and forth just above the soil chasing other males or possibly predators.
-It's all a rouse because the males lack stingers (= ovipositors).
+While the females are busily digging and provisioning their burrows, the stingless males cruise back and forth just above the soil chasing other males or possibly predators.

-However, the collective buzzing sound made by the males can be intimidating to uninformed gardeners or landscape managers.
-Indeed, the family name Andrenidae is derived from the Greekanthrenewhich originally referred to any buzzing insect.
+Of course, the collective buzzing sound made by the males can be intimidating to uninformed gardeners or landscape managers.
+Indeed, the family name Andrenidae is derived from the Greek anthrene which originally referred to any buzzing insect.

-Fortunately, fear of these highly beneficial insects may be calmed through education.
-For example, I've taken pictures of signs placed over colonies in Spring Grove Cemetery and Arboretum by Dalton Westerbeck who is an Ohio State Beekeepers Association, Master Beekeeper.
-The signs are a proactive educational approach to calming fears by explaining to visitors exactly what is happening with these beneficial bees.
-Included on the sign is a list of plants that will support these helpful pollinators; a sign of good environmental stewardship!
+Another effective approach is to use education to calm fears of these highly beneficial insects.
+I've taken several pictures in the past of proactive signs placed over colonies in Spring Grove Cemetery and Arboretum.
+The signs explain to visitors exactly what is happening with these beneficial bees.
+Included on some of the signs are a list of plants that will support these helpful pollinators, a sign of good environmental stewardship!